o2r-project/erc-spec/docs/spec/index.md

 It must be possible to create a valid and working ERC manually.

 The final important notion is the one of _nested containers_.
-Acknowledging well defined standards exist for packaging a set of files, and different approaches to create an executable code package are possible, the collection of files which make up an ERC comprise _one or more containers but are themselves subject to being put into a container_.
+We acknowledge well defined standards for packaging a set of files, and different approaches to create an executable code package.
+Therefore the an ERC comprises _one or more containers but is itself subject to being put into a container_.
-We distinguish these containers into the inner or "runtime" container and the outer container.
+We distinguish these containers into the inner or "runtime" container and the outer container, which is used for transfer of complete ERC and not content-aware validation

 ## How to use an ERC

 The steps to (re-)run the analysis contained in an ERC are as follows:

-- (if compressed first extract then) open the ERC
+- (if compressed first extract then) unpack the ERC's outer container
-- execute the container
+- execute the runtime container
-- compare the output contained in the bag with the just created new output
+- compare the output files contained in the outer container with the just output files just created by the runtime container

 This way ERC allow computational reproducibility based on the original code and data.